aguayoau/get_token/README.md

 ## Detailed instructions.

+### Step 1
-1. Create an IAM role and attach the desired policies.
+Create an IAM role and attach the desired policies.
 You can create the role following the instructions in this link: https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-user.html#roles-creatingrole-user-console

+### Step 2
-2. Create a IAM group and attach the inline policies: AdminMFAPolicy and AllowAssumeAdminMFAPolicy.
+Create a IAM group and attach the inline policies: AdminMFAPolicy and AllowAssumeAdminMFAPolicy.
 In the policy AllowAssumeAdminMFAPolicy replace "<role ARN>" with the role ARN you just created in the previous step.

-Create a IAM user with only programatic access.
+### Step 3
+Create a IAM user with only programatic access and asign it to the IAM group created in step 2.
+Don't forget to store your Access key ID and Secret access key.
+You will need them to request the temporary token.
 You can find intructions in this link: https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html#id_users_create_console

-2.
+### Step 4
+Enable MFA au